 The Executive Office for Administration and Finance annually updates its five-year capital investment plan, including its debt affordability analysis.
-The five-year plan for fiscal 2010 through fiscal 2014 is expected to be released in July or August, 2009.
+The five-year plan for fiscal 2010 through fiscal 2014 is expected to be released in the early fall of 2009.
 See the March Information Statement under the heading "COMMONWEALTH CAPITAL INVESTMENT PLAN - Capital Investment Plan."